Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

-ITV’s new household drama Flesh and Blood centres round character Vivien’s budding romance with a retired surgeon and her grownup youngsters’s suspicions about his intentions in the direction of her.
+ITV’s new household drama Flesh and Blood centres round character Vivien’s budding romance with a retired surgeon and her grownup kids’s suspicions about his intentions in direction of her.

 Imelda Staunton leads the cast as the household’s perceptive (learn: nosey) neighbour, who has a crush on Vivien.